Skip to main content

 • Over-the-Counter Medications:

-• Anti-Diarrheal Medications (Loperamide): Medications like loperamide can help reduce diarrhea frequency but should be used with caution and only in adults without fever or blood in the stool.
+• Anti-Diarrhoeal Medications (Loperamide): Medications like loperamide can help reduce Diarrhoea frequency but should be used with caution and only in adults without fever or blood in the stool.
 These are not recommended for young children and should only be used if approved by a healthcare provider.

-• Probiotics: Some studies suggest that probiotics may help reduce the duration of diarrhea, particularly in viral cases.
+• Probiotics: Some studies suggest that probiotics may help reduce the duration of Diarrhoea, particularly in viral cases.
 Consult your healthcare provider before using them, as evidence varies.

 • Antibiotics: